kriszyp/put-selector/README.md

-This put-selector/put module/package provides a high-performance, lightweight (~1.5KB minified, ~0.7KB gzipped with other code) function for creating and manipulating DOM elements with succinct, elegant, familiar CSS selector-based syntax.
+This put-selector/put module/package provides a high-performance, lightweight (~1.5KB minified, ~0.7KB gzipped with other code) function for creating and manipulating DOM elements with succinct, elegant, familiar CSS selector-based syntax across all browsers and platforms (including HTML generation on NodeJS).
 The single function from the module creates or updates DOM elements by providing a series of arguments that can include reference elements, selector strings, properties, and text content.
 The put() function utilizes the proven techniques for optimal performance on modern browsers to ensure maximum speed.